SM Rookies: 2022–2025: Lami's debut, Formation of Riize and NCT Wish

 On July 1, 2022, SM Entertainment introduced three new male trainees: Eunseok, Shohei, and Seunghan.
 In November 2022, it was announced they would star in the reality show Welcome to NCT Universe.

 On December 9, 2022, SM Entertainment confirmed that Lami would debut as an actress, making her return to the agency after leaving in 2020.
 She would be the last member of the original SM Rookies lineup, introduced in 2013, to debut.
 In May 2023, she appeared on the ENA television series Oh!
 Youngsim.

 In 2023, Hina signed with Japanese modelling agency Trapeziste, hence it is assumed that she has departed from SM.

 On May 24, 2023, SM announced that Eunseok and Seunghan would no longer debut in NCT's new unit and instead debut as members of the company's upcoming boy band.
 Shohei was not added to the lineup due to personal health reasons, with the company planning to support his individual activities in the future.
 On May 31, 2023, Eunseok and Seunghan announced they had graduated from the team through handwritten letters posted on the SM Rookies's Instagram.
 On July 31, 2023, SM confirmed the name of the boy band, Riize, which debuted on September 4.

 On June 28, 2023, SM Entertainment released a teaser video introducing two new male trainees, Yushi and Sion.
 It was later confirmed that they would debut with NCT's new six-member sub-unit and would appear on the reality show NCT Universe: Lastart, dedicated to selecting the remaining four members out of ten trainees.
 On September 27, Yushi and Sion announced they had graduated from the team through handwritten letters posted on the SM Rookies's Instagram.
-In September 2024, Shohei was announced as a member of SM's upcoming trot boy band, Mytro.The trot boy band debut was cancelled without announcement and Shohei continue his solo activities under SM Japan.
+In September 2024, Shohei was announced as a member of SM's upcoming trot boy band, Mytro.
+The trot boy band debut was canceled without announcement and Shohei continue his solo activities under SM Japan.
 In November 2025, Shohei later transferred to SM's sub label SM C&C.